The Admissions Process

 Based on these documents, the Commission also evaluates the degree to which a candidate’s research project matches the research themes and academic profile of IFiS PAN, IP PAN or IPS PAN, respectively.

-As a result of the evaluation conducted at Stage I, the Commission selects the candidates who continue to the second stage of the admission process.
+Following the evaluation conducted at Stage I, the Commission selects the candidates who continue to the admission process’ second stage.

 Stage II.
 Interview conducted in English

 Candidates who choose Psychology as their doctoral dissertation discipline when this is not the discipline of their previous studies must, prior to the interview, take a test about core issues in psychology.
+The test date is July 28, 2022.
 Testing details are decided by IP PAN and communicated via GSSR’s and IP’s websites.
 During the interview, the IP Admissions Commission may refer to issues covered in the test.

-During the interview, each candidate to GSSR’s Doctoral School will be asked questions related to their research project and academic achievements.
+During the interview, each PhD candidate will be asked questions related to their research project and academic achievements.
 Regardless of a candidate’s academic background, the Admissions Commission of the respective Institute may also test a candidate’s knowledge of concepts and issues fundamental to the discipline within which the candidate seeks a PhD degree.

 Candidates who fail to attend the scheduled interview without prior notification of the School and documented justification are considered to have withdrawn their application.

 Following each interview, all members of the Admissions Commission, independently and via secret ballot, score the candidate’s performance on a scale from 0 (lowest) to 10 (highest) points.
 A candidate’s final score is the arithmetic mean (average) of these scores.